qqqlab/madflight-docs/docs/Developer-Guide.md

 The other modules are not thread-safe.
 Care must be taken to only access a module from a single thread.
 But even if this rule is broken, the effects should be limited as long as the variables involved are at most 32 bits.
 For example: when reading the location from the gps module from a different thread as where `gps.update()` is called, one might get the longitude from the previous sample and the latitude from the current sample, but each value itself is correct.
 At least I hope so, maybe memory alignment plays a role here?
 Anyway, you have been warned, add a mutex as required.

-## C++ as Scripting Language?
+## Hardware Abstraction Layer (HAL)

+You would hope that Arduino for ESP32 is the same as Arduino for STM32.
+Wrong!!!
 As it turns out, the Arduino implementations for the different platforms differ greatly.
 How to handle the fact that the class for the Serial peripheral is either a `SerialUART`, `HardwareSerial`, or a `MyFancySerial`, which might or might not be derived from `HardwareSerial` ?

 One way to do this is to use templates to abstract these objects.
 I tried this, but it did not make me happy.
 After spending many hours trying to rewrite the modules to `template<class SerialType> MyGpsDriver` I gave up this route: too much rewriting needed, and I was spending too much time on cryptic compiler/linker errors messages.